 While drones don’t have pilots on board, generally teams of five to 15 people operate each aircraft, Zoller says.
 Roles include planning missions, providing information to the pilot, and fixing mechanical problems.

-So far, most graduates from Northland’s certification program have been hired to work on research projects for the U.S. military.
+To start, most graduates from Northland’s certification program have been hired to work on research projects for the U.S. military.
 But unmanned aircraft can be sent into many places that are difficult or dangerous for human pilots.

 For example, they can be sent to the sites of chemical spills, fly into hurricanes to gather data, be dispatched to active volcanoes, and even study traffic patterns.